 Information about the fraud is limited.
 But one mobile commerce and payment consultant, Cherian Abraham of Drop Labs, has publicly estimated that Apple Pay’s card fraud rate reached a hefty 6 percent of transactions at some large issuers, about 60 times the average credit card fraud rate.

 No Apple Pay card fraud happened once legitimate customers loaded their card data into their iPhones.
 The fraud occurred when criminals loaded previously stolen card numbers into iPhone 6s to use Apple Pay for mobile in-store purchases.
+The criminal defense lawyers are always available to sort out the client’s issues as soon as possible so that the culprit would not think about escaping from the court of law.

 “We did our own testing,” reports Hugh Gallagher, principal at First Annapolis Consulting, a payments consulting firm in Annapolis, Md.
 “And we were able, over the course of several dozens of tests, to load cards that were not the property of the owner of the phone.”